+While deionization is ineffective against bacteria, it is one of the best solutions for filtering contaminants and providing a healthy environment.
 If you use deionized water, you will still need to adjust it before adding it to your tank.
-The process of deionization tends to strip away essential minerals as well as harmful ones, so you will need to remineralize your water to make it optimal for your fish.
+The process of deionization tends to strip away essential and harmful minerals, so you will need to remineralize your water to make it optimal for your fish.

 How to Condition Water for Your Aquarium

-Whatever type of water you use for your aquarium, you’ll need to condition it to make it safe, clean and chemically balanced enough for your fish to thrive in.
+Whatever type of water you use for your aquarium, you’ll need to condition it to make it safe, clean and chemically balanced enough for your fish to thrive.
 When you condition your aquarium water, consider these parameters:

-- pH: pH stands for power of hydrogen. pH measures the hydronium concentration of your water on a negative logarithmic scale.
+- pH: pH stands for the power of hydrogen. pH measures the hydronium concentration of your water on a negative logarithmic scale.
 It determines whether the water in your tank will be acidic or alkaline.
-The pH shouldn’t be too high or low, and it should remain constant.
-Different fish species may prefer different pH levels — most freshwater fish do best at a pH between 6.5 and 8.5.
-Saltwater species may require a more alkaline pH, since the average pH of ocean water is about 8.1.
+The pH shouldn’t be too high or low and should remain constant.
+Fish species may prefer different pH levels — most freshwater fish do best at a pH between 6.5 and 8.5.
+Saltwater species may require a more alkaline pH since the average pH of ocean water is about 8.1.

 - gH: gH is a measure of general hardness.
 It measures the concentration of calcium and magnesium ions in the water.
 Different gH levels are optimal for different species of freshwater fish.
 Water hardness is not generally an issue in saltwater aquariums.

-- kH: kH is a measure of the carbonates and bicarbonates in the water.
-Low levels of carbonates and bicarbonates decrease the water’s ability to buffer pH, and they lead to large pH swings that could harm the fish.
+- kH: kH measures the carbonates and bicarbonates in the water.
+Low levels of carbonates and bicarbonates decrease the water’s ability to buffer pH, leading to large pH swings that could harm the fish.

 Your tank should also contain the right balance of good bacteria and minerals and be free from harmful substances.

-To condition your tank water, you can test your water, figure out what it contains, and then add or remove substances until your water has reached the desired parameters.
-For example, you can buy a water conditioner that helps remove chlorine from the tank, or you can add baking soda to increase bicarbonate levels.
+To condition your tank water, you can test it, figure out what it contains and then add or remove substances until it has reached the desired parameters.
+For example, you can buy a water conditioner that helps remove chlorine from the tank or add baking soda to increase bicarbonate levels.

 Adding Minerals Back to Your Water